Sharing Kindergarten

 What Happened When We Started Sight Word Stations?

 When we started Sight Word Station last year it was a HUGE hit.
 My students ran to their stations and complained when we left.
-Their sight word retention increase, but more importantly their ability to USE their sight words in writing drastically increased.
+Their sight word retention increased, but more importantly their ability to USE their sight words in writing drastically increased.

 How We Start Sight Word Stations